 The Employer shall use a uniform system of written warning notices for poor work performance, formal reprimands, and suspensions.
 Employees shall be given an opportunity to read, sign and answer all written warning notices or performance evaluations before placement of such material into their personnel file.
-Copies of these notices shall be given to the employee at the time formal disciplinary action is taken or within two (2) working days thereafter.
-The employees shall be requested to sign any written warning notices.
+Copies of these notices shall be given to the employee at the time formal disciplinary action is taken.
+The employees shall be asked to sign any written warning notices.
 The employee's signatures thereon shall not be construed as admission of guilt or concurrence with the reprimand, but rather shall be requested as an indication that the employee has seen and comprehends the gravity of the disciplinary action taken.
 Employees shall have the right to review and comment on written warning notices and performance evaluations currently in their personnel file.
-Upon request by the employee, the Union will be notified of all warning notices.
+Upon written request by the employee, the Union will be notified of all warning notices.